OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ```

 This command will create a `zos.json` file, which contains all the information
 about the project.
-For details about this file format, please see the
+For details about this file format see the
 [configuration files](configuration.md#zosjson) page.

 The command will also initialize [Truffle](https://truffleframework.com/), so